By Team Members & Pelvic Floor Physiotherapists – Talia Diamond & Munira Hudani

 Tearing can occur during the birthing process, leading to scar tissue build up, and potential tightening of the pelvic floor muscles.

-Leaking pee when you cough or sneeze?
-Needing to run with an absorbent pad?
+Are you leaking pee when you run, cough or sneeze?
 Leaking on your way to the toilet?

 Leakage should never happen!
 Is leakage common?
 Yes!
 Normal?
 No!